argoproj/argo-cd/docs/developer-guide/toolchain-guide.md

 The following steps are required no matter whether you chose to use a virtualized or a local toolchain.

+!!!note "Docker privileges"
+    If you opt in to use the virtualized toolchain, you will need to have the appropriate privileges to interact with the Docker daemon.
+It is not recommended to work as the root user, and if your user does not have the permissions to talk to the Docker user, but you have `sudo` setup on your system, you can set the environment variable `SUDO` to `sudo` in order to have the build scripts make any calls to the `docker` CLI using sudo, without affecting the other parts of the build scripts (which should be executed with your normal user privileges).

+    You can either set this before calling `make`, like so for example:

+    ```
+    SUDO=sudo make sometarget
+    ```

+    Or you can opt to export this permanently to your environment, for example
+    ```
+    export SUDO=sudo
+    ```

 ### Clone the Argo CD repository from your personal fork on GitHub

 * `mkdir -p ~/go/src/github.com/argoproj`